nietus/anki-mcp/README.md

 - `add_card`:

-  - Description: Create a new flashcard in Anki.
+  - Description: Create a NEW flashcard in Anki.
+Use ONLY for creating new cards, NOT for updating existing ones (will throw an error if the card already exists).
+For updating existing cards, use `update_note_fields` with the noteId instead.
 Note content uses HTML.
     - Line breaks: `<br>`
     - Code: `<pre style="background-color: transparent; padding: 10px; border-radius: 5px;">`
     - Lists: `<ol>` and `<li>`